Skip to content

 1. Carnaval de Strasbourg (March):

-Make-up, costumes and music are the three pillars of any carnival and this one is no different.
-The procession through the streets of the city is surrounded by thousands of entertainers.
+Makeup, costumes, and music are the three pillars of any carnival, and this one is no different.
+Thousands of entertainers surround the procession through the city streets.

 This carnival is very important in this part of the country as it marks the end of Winter and the beginning of Spring.
 Celebrators continue their celebrations in clubs after the parade is over.
 Participation in the carnival is free.